deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 That's our component.

-The next two properties of our component decorator argument are relative paths to the template and the stylesheet for the component.
+The next two properties of our component's decorator argument are relative paths to the template and the component's style sheet.

-These metadata properties are added to our component class at runtime.
+These metadata properties are added to our component class at run time.
 For a full list of metadata properties that our component decorator recognizes, [check out the documentation](https://angular.io/docs/ts/latest/api/core/index/Component-decorator.html).

 In the class itself, we see one property being set.
-The scope of an instance of this class will serve as the **view-model** for our component.
-It connects our data **model** and the **view** that the user sees.
-For example, that 'title' we saw earlier in the template will be bound to the value of our instance's 'title' property.
+The scope of an instance of this class will serve as the **view model** for our component.
+It connects our data **model** and the **view** the user sees.
+For example, that `title` we saw earlier in the template will be bound to the value of our instance's `title` property.

 ![Angular 2 Components](https://angular.io/generated/images/guide/architecture/component-databinding.png)